 There is no application form for these scholarships; application for admission to NC State in a College of Humanities and Social Sciences curriculum by Oct.
 15 constitutes application.

 College Merit Scholarships

 The college offers a limited number of merit-based scholarships to students who have completed at least 12 letter-graded credit hours at NC State.
-The application process is managed by the college Dean’s Office once per year in February/March.
-Most recipients are notified by mid-March.
+The application process is managed by the college Dean’s Office once per year in March/April.
+Most recipients are notified by late April.
 Merit applicants must be full-time students and have an NC State GPA of at least 3.5.
 Leadership, extracurricular involvement, volunteer activities and letters of recommendation are also considered.
 Additional criteria may apply.

-With the exception of the Franklin, Holtzman, Medlin, and Shelton awards, there is one application for the scholarships listed below; students do not apply to each individually.
-The Franklin and Medlin scholarships are open only to Communication majors, and include additional application questions (available on PackASSIST).
-Shelton scholarships include additional questions as well (on PackASSIST).
-The Holtzman Scholarships require a paper application, usually available in early March.
+With the exception of the Franklin, Holtzman, Medlin, and Shelton awards, there is one application for the nearly two-dozen merit scholarships offered by the college.
+The Franklin and Medlin scholarships are open only to communication majors and include additional application questions (available on PackASSIST).
+Shelton scholarships also include additional questions (on PackASSIST).
+The Holtzman scholarships require a paper application, usually available in early March.

 - Bess B. and Lynton Y. Ballentine Scholarship

 - Nathaniel C. and Blanche P. Browder Scholarship